Ally mortgage review

 Ally reviews and complaints

-Complaints generally focus on poor customer service experiences, misinformation and mishandling of funds, among others.
-While the reviews are mostly negative, it’s important to keep in mind that people aren’t as likely to go out of their way to leave positive reviews in general.
+Complaints generally focus on poor customer service experiences, misinformation and mishandling of funds.
+While the reviews are mostly negative, keep in mind that people generally aren’t as likely to go out of their way to leave positive reviews.

 Pros and cons of Ally